Attract More Birds By Offering the Right Seed for Each Species

 While one type may attract many birds, not all birds are attracted to the same seed.

-It depends on the bird and its bill size as to what it eats.
+It depends on the bird and its bill size as to what type it will eat.

 If you're wanting to attract more colorful birds to your feeders we're here to help.